TokenLogic-com-au/aave-helpers/src/bridges/ccip/README.md

 ### Destination Addresses

 The destination chain address must be provided as bytes.
-For EVM chains, convert the address to bytes with `abi.encode(address)`, where address if an EVM address.
-For Solana/Aptos, `abi.encode(bytes32)` where bytes32 is the Aptos/Solana address.

-The destination chain address must be provided as bytes.
 For EVM chains, convert the address to bytes with `abi.encode(address)`, where address is an EVM address (ie: 0xC02aaA39b223FE8D0A0e5C4F27eAD9083C756Cc2).
 For Solana/Aptos, `abi.encode(bytes32)` where bytes32 is the Aptos/Solana address (ie: A7FMMgue4aZmPLLoutVtbC7gJcyqkHybUieiaDg9aaVE).

 ### Gas Limits